Conference on College Composition and Communication Logo

 Whereas Kofi J. Adisa called us to consider “Computer Love” with his call to engage with “Extended Play, B-sides, Remix, Collaboration, and Creativity,” inviting attendees to engage in the playful musicality of language and joy in composition pedagogy and praxis; and

-Whereas Kofi J. Adisa “let the music guide [him],” inviting us to Baltimore, home of the Soundgarden, where he has tasked us with composing “our song,” as “an obligation to remix what is now into what will be”; and
+Whereas Kofi J. Adisa “let the music guide [him],” inviting us to Baltimore, home of The Sound Garden, where he has tasked us with composing “our song,” as “an obligation to remix what is now into what will be”; and

 BE IT THEREFORE RESOLVED that the 2025 Conference on College Composition and Communication extends our many, many thanks to Kofi J. Adisa’s dedication to our profession, our organization, and our discipline.